kaigenji/Platonic-Solids-Renderer/README.md

-# EA Parametric Rendering Engine
+# Platonic Solids Parametric Rendering Engine

 Run the app in a browser.
 You need **Node.js** (v18 or newer) installed.